fdac23/news/README.md

+# Class on Sep 21
+    - Finish boasters, form most teams
+    - Finish MP1 presentations planned for Sep 19

+# Class on Sep 19
+    - Class(final) project boasters
+    - Presenting MP1 results by the representatives of each group
+      - be ready to share it from your zoom session;
+      - the presentations will go in group order (the representative from the first group, the second group...)

+# Class on Sep 14
+    - Class(final) project boasters
+    - Presenting MP1 rsults in the assigned groups

+# Class on Sep 12
+    - Work on MP1, including discussing with your assigned peer

+# Class on Sep 7
+   - Unfinished parts from Sep 5
+   - Make sure you have

+         a.
+Forked fdac23/Miniproject1
+         b.
+Posted the idea for your analysis on your peer's fork
+         c.
+Responded to the idea that was posted by your peer
+   - Boasters for class project
+   - Question regarding MP1

+# Class on Sep 5
+   - See the simple [text analysis](https://github.com/fdac23/students/blob/master/TeamingAnalysis.ipynb) of your descriptions
+   - Introducing the MiniProject1 process and template
+   - Think about selecting the course project (see course projects for the last seven years at fdac22, fdac21, fdac20, fdac19, fdac18, fdac17,  fdac16, fdac for inspiration)
+   - Boasters for class project (if you have an idea for the class   project, please commit to fdac23/FinalProjectPitches)

 # Class on Aug 31
    - [Follow instructions to make sure your ssh is set up to connect to your docker container](https://github.com/fdac23/news/blob/master/Preliminary.md)
    - Work on fdac23/Practice0: due before class on Sep 7